Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

     ```
 * To build PnetCDF with NetCDF-4 support
   + Add `--enable-netcdf4` option at the configure command line.
 Option
-    `--with-hdf5` can be used to specify the installation path of HDF5 and
+    `--with-netcdf` can be used to specify the installation path of NetCDF-4.
-    option `--with-netcdf` for the installation path of NetCDF-4.
     For example,
     ```
     gzip -dc parallel-netcdf-1.10.0.tar.gz | tar -xf -
     cd parallel-netcdf-1.10.0
     ./configure --prefix=/PnetCDF/install/path \
                 --enable-netcdf4 \
-                --with-hdf5=/HDF5/install/path \
                 --with-netcdf4=/NetCDF4/install/path
     ```